jhellingman/tei2html/Wiki/CustomizationWithCSS.md

 Rules in custom CSS files take precedence over those used by default, but will be overridden by the generated CSS derived from `@rend` attributes in the source document.

-Order of precendence of renditions:
+Order of precedence of renditions:

 1. CSS derived from `@style` attribute on element.
 2. CSS derived from `@style` attribute on row (for table cells only).